 The passion is in the precision, she says, and she can’t imagine doing anything else.

+Why do accountants love their jobs?
 In a Robert Half survey of finance and accounting professionals, 41 percent said solving problems gave them the most career satisfaction, followed by working with numbers (22 percent).